-

 Hotel Alex

-Hotel Alex is a bizarre Alpine-Byzantine fusion – on the outside it looks like a mountain hut but it’s a stylish boutique hotel inside.
+Hotel Alex is a bizarre Alpine-Byzantine fusion – on the outside it looks like an oversized mountain hut, but it’s a stylish boutique hotel inside.
 The rooms are eclectically decorated with antique furniture, brocade curtains, velvet pillows, exquisite carvings and precious paintings of the Matterhorn.
-There’s also a grotto-style swimming-pool and spa with fitness centre.
+There’s also a grotto-style swimming-pool and spa with fitness centre, squash court and indoor tennis court.

 Hotel Mirabeau

 The Alpine Residence of Hotel Mirabeau has the kind of super-cool rooms you’d expect to find in Manhattan, not Zermatt.
 Just make sure you stay in the residence and not in the main hotel, whose rooms are older.
-By the way, the wine bar here – Josef’s Wine Lounge – runs the Vernissage a close second as the most sophisticated place in town for a drink.
+By the way, Le Bar at the Mirabeau runs the Vernissage a close second as the most sophisticated place in town for a drink and Marie’s Deli is excellent for upmarket snacks and light meals.
 The only drawback is that the Mirabeau is at the wrong end of town for the main lifts up to the Klein Matterhorn.
-If you’re going to do this thing in style you need to budget for lots of electric taxis (or plan to ski on the Rothorn a lot instead).
+If you’re going to do this thing in style you need to budget for lots of electric taxis (or plan to start your skiing from Sunnegga instead).

 Monte Rosa Hotel